Duvall 10th HR in Sept, Braves top Orioles, pad NL East lead

 “Now it’s just a matter of being around these guys.
 That’s the thing you miss the most,” Hamels said.
 “I was able to watch them play, but you’re not able to celebrate with them.”

-Hamels, 36, has designs of carrying the Braves into the playoffs and deep into the postseason.
-Pitching is what he does best, and the four-time All Star hasn’t done it competitively since September with the Cubs.
+Hamels, 36, has designs on carrying the Braves into the playoffs and deep into the postseason.
+Pitching is what he does best, and the four-time All-Star hasn’t done it competitively since September with the Cubs.

 “It’s something that I know I love to do,” he said, “and I’m excited to be able to do it in a Braves uniform.”